Director of the Office of Civil Rights (HHS)Appointed: March 2017

 He’s claimed that transgender people serving openly in the military "dishonor" veterans.GLAAD

 Roger Severino helped establish a new division within the OCR, called the Division of Conscience and Religious Freedom, dedicated to protecting health care workers who deny health care services based on personal belief.
-The OCR is an important office within HHS that’s meant to protect health care for marginalized communities, including LGBTQ people and underserved women.
-But the new Conscience and Religious Freedom Division paves the way for discrimination against people for a variety of reasons — be it their gender identity, sexual orientation, or decision to access a safe, legal abortion.NPR
+The OCR is an important office within HHS that’s meant to protect health care for marginalized communities, including LGBTQ+ people and underserved women.
+But the Trump administration's Conscience and Religious Freedom Division paves the way for discrimination against people for a variety of reasons — be it their gender identity, sexual orientation, or decision to access a safe, legal abortion.NPR

 Severino has long argued for the right to deny additional health care to women who have previously obtained an abortion.Heritage Foundation

-In addition to supporting a refusal rule that would let providers deny a variety of health care services, the OCR under Severino’s leadership announced in May 2019 that HHS aims to roll back Affordable Care Act (ACA) anti-discrimination protections.
+In addition to supporting a refusal rule that would let providers deny a variety of health care services, the OCR under Severino’s leadership announced in May 2019 that HHS aimed to roll back Affordable Care Act (ACA) anti-discrimination protections.
 The Obama administration had interpreted the ACA’s non-discrimination provision to mean that discrimination "on the basis of sex" includes gender identity.
-But the current administration’s proposed ACA rule would interpret the law more narrowly, rolling back health care coverage protections for people who have had an abortion previously and for transgender people, among others.NPR
+But the Trump administration’s proposed ACA rule would interpret the law more narrowly, rolling back health care coverage protections for people who have had an abortion previously and for transgender people, among others.NPR